 Word Transformation

-From above, the paraphrase of a word set \(\mathcal{W}\) by a word \(w_*\) can be thought of as drawing a semantic equivalence between \(\mathcal{W}\) and \(w_*\).
-Alternatively, we can choose a particular word $w$ in $\mathcal{W}$ and view the paraphrase as indicating words (i.e. all others in \(\mathcal{W}\), denoted \(\mathcal{W}^+\)) that, when added to \(w\), make it “more like” – or transform it to – \(w_*\).
-For example, the paraphrase of \(\{man, royal\}\) by \(king\) can be interpreted as a word transformation from \(man\) to \(king\) by adding \(royal\).
-In effect, the added words narrow the context.
-More precisely, they alter the distribution of context words found around \(w\) to more closely align with that of \(w_*\).
-Denoting a paraphrase by \(\approx_p\), we can represent this as:
+The paraphrasing of a word set \(\mathcal{W}\) by a word \(w_*\) can be interpreted as a semantic equivalence between \(\mathcal{W}\) and \(w_*\), denoted \(\approx_p\).
+Alternatively, for a particular word $w$ in $\mathcal{W}$, a paraphrase indicates which words (the remainder of \(\mathcal{W}\), denoted \(\mathcal{W}^+\)) that, when combined with \(w\), make it “more like” – or transform it to – \(w_*\).
+For example, the paraphrase of \(\{man, royal\}\) by \(king\) can be viewed as a word transformation from \(man\) to \(king\) by adding \(royal\).
+The added words have the effect of narrowing the context or, more precisely, alter the distribution of context words around \(w\) to more closely align with that of \(w_*\).
+We can illustrate this as:

 word transformation